On the density of strongly minimal algebraic vector fields: The first projective prolongation

 \begin{definition} Let $(X,v)$ be an algebraic vector field.
-The {\em Galois group of the first prolongation} of $(X,v)$ denoted $G_1(X,v)$ is the Galois group of the standard connection on $\Omega^1_X$ defined in Example \ref{standard} i.e.
+The {\em Galois group of the first prolongation} of $(X,v)$ denoted $G_1(X,v)$ is the Galois group of the standard connection on $\Omega^1_X$ defined in Example \ref{standard}, that is,